Amusia

 Amusia is a musical disorder that appears mainly as a defect in processing pitch but also encompasses musical memory and recognition.
 Two main classifications of amusia exist: acquired amusia, which occurs as a result of brain damage, and congenital amusia, which results from a music-processing anomaly present since birth.

-Studies have shown that congenital amusia is a deficit in fine-grained pitch discrimination and that 4% of the population has this disorder.
+Studies have shown that congenital amusia is a deficit in fine-grained pitch discrimination.
+Early estimates suggested that 4% of the population has this disorder.
+More recent direct counts based on a sample of 20,000 people indicate a true rate closer to 1.5%.
 Acquired amusia may take several forms.
 Patients with brain damage may experience the loss of ability to produce musical sounds while sparing speech, much like aphasics lose speech selectively but can sometimes still sing.
 Other forms of amusia may affect specific sub-processes of music processing.
 Current research has demonstrated dissociations between rhythm, melody, and emotional processing of music.
 Amusia may include impairment of any combination of these skill sets.

 Signs and symptoms

 Symptoms of amusia are generally categorized as receptive, clinical, or mixed.
 Symptoms of receptive amusia, sometimes referred to as "musical deafness" or "tone deafness", include the inability to recognize familiar melodies, the loss of ability to read musical notation, and the inability to detect wrong or out-of tune notes.
 Clinical, or expressive, symptoms include the loss of ability to sing, write musical notation, and/or play an instrument.
 A mixed disorder is a combination of expressive and receptive impairment.

 Clinical symptoms of acquired amusia are much more variable than those of congenital amusia and are determined by the location and nature of the lesion.
 Brain injuries may affect motor or expressive functioning, including the ability to sing, whistle, or hum a tune (oral-expressive amusia), the ability to play an instrument (instrumental amusia or musical apraxia), and the ability to write music (musical agraphia).
 Additionally, brain damage to the receptive dimension affects the faculty to discriminate tunes (receptive or sensorial amusia), the ability to read music (musical alessia), and the ability to identify songs that were familiar prior to the brain damage (amnesic amusia).

-Research suggests that patients with amusia also have difficulty when it comes to spatial processing.
-Amusics performed more quickly than normal individuals on a combined task of both spatial and musical processing tasks, which is most likely due to their deficit.
-Normal individuals experience interference due to their intact processing of both musical and spatial tasks, while amusics do not.
-Pitch processing normally depends on the cognitive mechanisms that are usually used to process spatial representations.

 Those with congenital amusia show impaired performance on discrimination, identification and imitation of sentences with intonational differences in pitch direction in their final word.
 This suggests that amusia can in subtle ways impair language processing.